Learn

 Set up the database in AWS as publicly accessible

-This step ensures that the SonarQube application running on the EC2 instance can communicate with the RDS database over the network.
+This step ensures that the SonarQube Server application running on the EC2 instance can communicate with the RDS database over the network.

 Creating Your AWS Cluster

-Let’s now create the AWS cluster for your SonarQube deployment.
+Let’s now create the AWS cluster for your SonarQube Server deployment.
 You can use either the AWS CloudShell platform or a connected CLI that has permission to execute commands with your AWS resources.

 Start by installing eksctl on your CLI.
 Using eksctl simplifies the creation of a Kubernetes cluster on AWS EKS by letting you set up your cluster and attached nodes with a single CLI command.